cjohnson57/MouseNavigator/README.md

 # Thanks

-Thanks to the developer, Videoludid, for allowing me to use the map icons from the game itself.
+Thanks to the developer, Videoludid, for allowing me to use the map icons from the game itself, as well as providing info about hole locations.

 Flag icons from Freepik.